bredelings/BAli-Phy/doc/man/bali-phy.md

 **bali-phy** estimates multiple sequence alignments and evolutionary trees from DNA, amino acid, or codon sequences.
 BAli-Phy uses MCMC and Bayesian methods to estimate evolutionary trees, positive selection, and branch lengths while averaging over alternative alignments.
-BAli-Phy can display alignment ambiguity graphically in an alignment uncertainty (AU) plot.

  BAli-Phy can also estimate phylogenies from a fixed alignment (like MrBayes and BEAST) using substitution models like GTR+gamma.
 BAli-Phy automatically